The Euclidean-hyperboloidal foliation method. Application to f(R) modified gravity: Introduction

-While Einstein's theory goes back to 1915, the $f(R)$-theory was formulated much later in 1970 by Buchdahl \cite{Buchdahl} and attracted a lot of attention by physicists; cf.~\cite{Bhattacharyya-2022,BENO,CNO,CNOT,Garcia,MagnanoSoko,SalgadoMartinez,Sotiriou-2010,Woodard-2007} and the earlier work by Brans and Dicke~\cite{BransDicke} and Starobinsky~\cite{Starobinsky,Starobinsky-1980}.
+While Einstein's theory goes back to 1915, the $f(R)$-theory was formulated much later in 1970 by Buchdahl \cite{Buchdahl} and attracted a lot of attention by physicists; cf.~\cite{Bhattacharyya-2022,BENO,CNO,CNOT,Garcia,MagnanoSoko,Nojiri,SalgadoMartinez,Sotiriou-2010,Woodard-2007} and the earlier work by Brans and Dicke~\cite{BransDicke} and Starobinsky~\cite{Starobinsky,Starobinsky-1980}.
 In this theory, the integrand of the Hilbert-Einstein functional, i.e.~the spacetime scalar curvature $R$ is replaced by a nonlinear function $f(R)$ (cf.~\eqref{equa:action1}, below).
-We especially refer the reader to Sotiriou and Faraoni~\cite{Sotiriou-2010} for a review from a physics perspective, while the local-in-time theory for the Cauchy problem was investigated in LeFloch and Ma~\cite{PLF-YM-memoir}.
+We especially refer the reader to Nojiri et al.~\cite{Nojiri} and Sotiriou and Faraoni~\cite{Sotiriou-2010} for a review from a physics perspective, as well as LeFloch and Ma's monograph~\cite{PLF-YM-memoir} for the local-in-time theory for the Cauchy problem.

 \paragraph{Global stability of Minkowski spacetime.}